Stuycs-K/project03-final-9-cheni-lint/README.md

 How does the user install/compile/run the program.

-The user will interact with this program through a terminal with the commands defined in the table below.
+The user will type "make compile" to make sure everything is up to date then type "make client" plus use ARGS= to connect with their desires machine and interact with this program through a terminal with the commands defined in the table below.

 |command|usage|function|
 |-------|-----|--------|